-Autism and compulsive disorder (OCD) are conditions that impact people in unique ways.
-Recent studies have shown a link, between these two disorders revealing an occurrence of OCD in individuals with autism compared to the general public.
-Recognizing the relationship between autism and OCD is crucial, for diagnosis and effective treatment.
+Autism and compulsive disorder (OCD) are conditions that impact individuals in unique ways.
+Recent studies have shown an overlap between these two disorders, indicating an occurrence of OCD among those with autism compared to the general population.
+Recognizing the link between autism and OCD is crucial for diagnosis and tailored treatment.

 Success Stories